My rating: 3 of 5 stars

 The great novelist is not afraid of the contingent; yet his acceptance of the contingent does not land him in banality.
 In respect of this quality, and of others, the writer with whom we are most tempted to compare this novelist is Shakespeare. […] The persons whom I have here in mind, and whom I have called the great novelists, are of course Scott, Jane Austen, George Eliot, Tolstoy, especially Tolstoy—one could add other names, but these suffice to make the point. […] In calling these novelists the great ones I do not exclude other types of greatness—though it is part of my thesis that this is probably the greatest sort of greatness.
 It is true that we find in the nineteenth century other remarkable novelists (Dostoevsky, Melville, Emily Brontë, Hawthorne) to whom we would not want to deny a first place, and to whom the title ‘Romantic,’ in my sense, could more readily be applied: writers who give the impression of externalizing a personal conflict in a tightly conceived self-contained myth…

-For Murdoch, this realistic writing practice is worthwhile in itself because it promotes the morality of treating other people as autonomous agents rather than projections of the self in a flux of contingency, à la not only the writers she names above but also, crucially, Sartre, subject of one of her early studies.
-But realism is also needed, she argues, to restore the novel to its traditional political function, since the 18th century, of grounding liberalism in authentic human passion; otherwise, the liberal creed is likely to seem too dry, thin, and complacent in the face of its more appealingly metaphysical communist and fascist rivals of the middle 20th century.
+For Murdoch, this realistic writing practice is worthwhile in itself because it promotes the morality of treating other people as autonomous agents rather than projections of the self in a flux of contingency, à la Romantic and modernist writers but also, crucially, Sartre, subject of one of her early studies.
+But we also need realism, she argues, to restore the novel to its traditional political function since the 18th century of grounding liberalism in authentic human passion; otherwise, the liberal creed is likely to seem too dry, thin, and complacent in the face of its more appealingly metaphysical communist and fascist rivals of the middle 20th century.
 She resonantly concludes:

 A novel must be a house fit for free characters to live in; and to combine form with a respect for reality with all its odd contingent ways is the highest art of prose.